-The Trust Board and Local Governing Bodies continue to support and collaborate with executive leaders and ensure that they are still fulfilling their duties regarding the core functions of governance as set out in the Governance Handbook.
+The trust board and local governing bodies continue to support and collaborate with executive leaders and ensure that they are still fulfilling their duties regarding the core functions of governance as set out in the DfE Governance Handbook.

-Arrangements have been made to facilitate the needs of Trustees and Governors to enable them to function effectively and in accordance with their legal and other governance requirements.
-The Trust wide use of a cloud based "governor hub" has ensured information can be shared securely and in a timely manner.
+Arrangements have been made to facilitate the needs of trustees and governors to enable them to function effectively and in accordance with their legal and other governance requirements.
+All trustees are provided with copies of policies, procedures, minutes, accounts, budgets, plans, NGA handbooks and other document, including the Academies Financial Handbook and any guidance documentation from the DfE/ESFA that they will need to undertake their role.
+The trust wide use of a cloud based "GovernorHub" has ensured information can be shared securely and in a timely manner.